High Income Child Benefit Tax Charge

-You must fill in a Self Assessment tax return each tax year to pay the tax charge.
+You need to fill in a Self Assessment tax return each tax year and pay what you owe.

 If you can’t get information from your partner or ex-partner

-You can ask HM Revenue and Customs (HMRC) whether your partner gets Child Benefit or has a higher adjusted net income than you using an online form.
-HMRC can only reply ‘yes or no’ (they won’t provide any financial information).
+You can write to HM Revenue and Customs (HMRC) to ask whether your partner or ex-partner gets Child Benefit or has a higher adjusted net income than you.
+HMRC will reply ‘yes’ or ‘no’ - they won’t give you any financial information.

 You can only ask for this information if you and your partner either live together, or separated within the tax year you want information for.

 You need to tell HMRC the tax year you’re asking about, as well as your: